Tides of Annihilation: Development

 Tides of Annihilation is a game developed and published by Eclipse Glow Games.
-The studio is based in Chengdu, Sichuan, China.
+The studio is based in Chengdu, China.
 The game is the studio's debut title.
-It was invested in by Tencent.
+It is made with investment from Tencent.
 It is built using Unreal Engine 5.

+Eclipse Glow Games began developing Tides of Annihilation in early 2023.
+The project's starting point was the action-adventure genre, with action as the foremost element and combat as the core.
+The core gameplay concept, which became the knights combat system, preceded the choice of the Arthurian theme.
+The developers initially envisioned a combat system in which the protagonist leads a group of companions into battle.
+As the idea evolved, they felt that the role resembled a commander of knights akin to King Arthur and therefore adopted the theme.

+The Great Russell Museum is a location inspired by the real-life British Museum in London.

-Eclipse Glow Games co-CEO & COO Ary Chen, during interviews at the Game Developers Conference 2025, stated that Tides of Annihilation has been in development for three years.
-In one of the interviews, he remarked that "Because the legend of King Arthur is a Western story, as a Chinese studio, we need to think about how to reinterpret the culture and how to tell a good story with it.
+The development team was supported by Tsinghua University's Academy of Arts & Design in conducting in-depth research into British culture.
+For instance, accompanied by local writers, scholars, and museum directors, both the development and academic teams carried out on-site studies in London.
+The British Museum, Buckingham Palace, and Westminster Abbey were a few of the visited places.
+During an interview at the Game Developers Conference 2025, Ary Chen remarked that "Because the legend of King Arthur is a Western story, as a Chinese studio, we need to think about how to reinterpret the culture and how to tell a good story with it.
 That is something we are constantly working on.
-We want to truly respect the British culture and the legends of King Arthur, so in order to tell a good story, we’ve been referencing a lot of books and materials and consulting with experts in these fields.
+We want to truly respect the British culture and the legends of King Arthur, so in order to tell a good story, we've been referencing a lot of books and materials and consulting with experts in these fields.
 Last year, the team actually went to London to do a small-scale playtest and they also did sightseeing to actually see these historic locations."

-Chen said that from an art and design perspective, they sought to incorporate an East Asian ink wash style and a sense of withering in the overall atmosphere of the game.
+In terms of art and design, the developers employed an East Asian ink wash style and aimed to convey a sense of withering in the overall atmosphere.
+In terms of music, they sought to create an immersive auditory experience that conveys a fractured European setting.